Guide to the House of Augustus on Palatine Hill, with Rome’s Best Preserved Frescos

 ruins of the House of Augustus

 Octavian was promoted quickly.
-He attended Caesar at his first triumph and, despite his perpetually fragile health, fought with him in the Spanish campaign.
+He attended Caesar at his first triumph and fought with him in the Spanish campaign.
 Caesar was assassinated in 44 BC.
 Under Caesar’s will, Octavian (just age 18) was posthumously declared Caesar’s adopted son and heir.

 1st century Augustus of Prima Porta in the Vatican Museums